 You probably know legendary performer Bing Crosby from his Academy Award-winning film performances and dozens of No. 1 hit songs (“White Christmas,” anyone?).
 But Crosby also had an unusual side hustle for a Hollywood A-lister.
 He owned a handful of ranches in Elko, Nevada, and spent time there with his first wife and four sons during the 1940s and ’50s.

 A beloved figure in town, Crosby was named honorary mayor of Elko, and even held the world premiere of his 1951 movie Here Comes the Groom in the Northern Nevada city.
-Crosby died in 1977, but his legacy lives on in the Northeastern Nevada Museum, which displays a small exhibit dedicated to his time in Elko.
+Crosby died in 1977, but his legacy lives on in the Northeastern Nevada Museum, which displays an exhibit dedicated to his time in Elko.

-7. WILL SMITH [and the rest of the Independence Day Cast]—RACHEL
+7. Will Smith (and the rest of the Independence Day Cast)—Rachel

 Set along the Extraterrestrial Highway (NV-375) two hours north of Las Vegas, the blip-on-the-map town of Rachel is right outside the fences of Area 51.
 The Area 51.
 Hence the Little A’Le’Inn restaurant and inn (“earthlings welcome”) and its appearance in the 1996 Will Smith flick Independence Day, which featured the former Fresh Prince as a Marine pilot trying to prevent some big-headed visitors from world domination.
 The film actually shot parts of the movie (remember the trailer park scene?) in Rachel.